 - Humanitarian mine and ordnance clearance also falls into the category of humanitarian assistance.
 The removal of anti‑personnel mines and unexploded ordnance, as well as victim assistance, helps save lives and reduce suffering.

 What does the Federal Foreign Office do?

 Within the German Government, responsibility for humanitarian assistance lies with the Federal Foreign Office.
 Through its Crisis Response Centre at the Head Office in Berlin, it can be contacted round the clock and can get relief measures underway within hours.
 Its network of missions abroad plays a crucial role in early warning and quickly establishing contact with those affected and relief organisations on the ground.
-Bärbel Kofler has been the Federal Government Commissioner for Human Rights Policy and Humanitarian Aid since 1 March 2016.
-She is the central point of contact for humanitarian aid issues at the Federal Foreign Office and maintains contact with the relevant partner institutions in this area.
+Bärbel Kofler has been the Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance since 1 March 2016.
+She is the central point of contact for humanitarian assistance issues at the Federal Foreign Office and maintains contact with the relevant partner institutions in this area.